Akihiro Nakamura

-Akihiro Nakamura (中村 彰宏, Nakamura Akihiro) is a retired Japanese football player.
+Akihiro Nakamura (中村 彰宏, Nakamura Akihiro) is a retired Japanese football player who last play for Singapore National Football League club, Eunos Crescent.

-Youth
+Youth career

 Nakamura played for his high school and university teams for Urayasu Tokai High School and Tokai University respectively.

-Career
+Club career

-Nakamura have spent his entire professional football career in Singapore's S.League since he entered professional football with Sembawang Rangers FC in 2001 after passing a trial conducted by the team.
+Nakamura have spent his entire professional football career in Singapore's S.League since he entered professional football with Sembawang Rangers in 2001 after passing a trial conducted by the team.
 He was a salaryman back in his native Japan prior to becoming a professional footballer.
-He has also played for Singapore Armed Forces FC, Albirex Niigata FC (Singapore), Balestier Khalsa FC, Woodlands Wellington FC and Tampines Rovers FC.
-He is currently one of the coaching staffs at Home United FC.
+Nakamura has also played for SAFFC, Albirex Niigata Singapore, Balestier Khalsa, Woodlands Wellington and Tampines Rovers and also National Football League club, Eunos Crescent for one season.
+Nakamura has appeared 125 time for Tampines Rovers in all club competition.

 Personal life

 Nakamura is married with a son and a daughter.